narfster/3rdparty/README.md

 ## Description (aka what it does..)

-- Downloads a release of opencv / boost from offcial repo
+- Downloads source release of opencv / boost from offcial repo
 - Builds.
 - Installs.
 - simple to understand and modify.